 Xbox Series S release date

-- May unveiling tipped
+- August unveiling possible

 The popular train of thought is that the Xbox Series S will be made available alongside the Xbox Series X this holiday season, although that is far from confirmed.